liquidevz/Rangaone_Admin/WEIGHTAGE_CALCULATION_LOGIC.md

 ### Existing Portfolio Modifications

 **When:**
-- Adding holdings to a portfolio that already has existing holdings
+- Adding holdings to any portfolio that already has existing holdings
-- Editing existing holdings in a portfolio
+- Editing existing holdings in any portfolio
+- **This applies to both new portfolios and old portfolios once they have holdings**

 **Calculation Base:**
 - Uses current portfolio value (`holdingsValue + cashBalance`) as the base